What Are Possessive Pronouns?

-As it was shown in the table, we have no possessive pronouns for the third person singular non-humans.
+As shown in the table, we have no possessive pronouns for the third-person singular non-humans.
 Look at the following example:

 That toy is

-Although we have no possessive pronouns for the third person singular non-humans, we can use a possessive determiner instead.
-Study the following examples:
+While there are no possessive pronouns specifically for third-person singular non-human nouns in English, we can use a possessive determiner instead.
+Pay attention the following examples: